How to Prepare for a Court Hearing: 8 Tips to Help Settle Your Nerves & Improve Your Chances of Winning

 #1 Prepare for Your Hearing Like You Would Prepare For a Marathon

-Of course, the potential consequences for losing will depend on the type of case, but regardless of if your court case is criminal, civil, or family law related, you do not want to set yourself up for failure.
-This means that legal preparation is not only important beforehand but also your physical preparation.
+Of course, the potential consequences for losing will depend on the type of case, but regardless of whether your court case is criminal, personal injury, or family law related, you do not want to set yourself up for failure.
+This means that legal preparation is important not only beforehand but also in your physical preparation.
 A good night’s sleep before your court date is important to be alert and look presentable.
 A full breakfast will give you the energy to get through the day and keep your mind sharp.

 Practice Makes Perfect